 After a long dry spell on the reels, do you question the legitimacy of the games and the randomness of the spins?
 If so, rest assured that you’re not alone.
 Every casino goer probably had these doubts after a major losing streak, whether it was on slots, blackjack or baccarat.
 For as long as the gambling industry has existed, casinos have faced accusations of manipulating game results.

-Slot machine-related skepticism is largely a result of not understanding how these games work.
+Slot machine-related skepticism is largely a result of not understanding how slots work.
 In this guide, we’ll shed some light on the matter and hopefully put an end to the age-old question “are casino slot machines rigged?”

 How slot machines work